coreruleset/documentation/content/deployment/quick_start.md

 chapter: false
 ---

 > This quick start guide aims to get a CRS installation up and running as quickly as possible.
-This guide assumes that ModSecurity is already present and working.
-If unsure then refer to the [extended install]({{< ref "install.md" >}}) page for full details.

 ## Installing the Rule Set